00Xchriswilder-fhevm-hub/bounty-11/docs/confidential-portfolio-rebalancer.md

 ## Overview

+Demonstrates a confidential portfolio management system with automatic rebalancing.
 This example shows how to tracking multiple ERC7984 token balances (encrypted), calculating portfolio allocation percentages, comparing current vs target allocations, executing rebalancing trades with encrypted amounts, complex FHE operations: add, mul, sub, div, comparisons.
 Portfolio: Collection of multiple confidential token balances.
 Uses plaintext total portfolio value for allocation calculations (acceptable trade-off).
 This example demonstrates confidential token operations with encrypted balances and transfers and shows how to manage FHE permissions for both contracts and users using external encrypted inputs with input proofs for verification.

 ## What You'll Learn